Aesthisia/LLMinator/README.md

 - Load any LLM repo directly from HuggingFace.
 - Supports both CPU & Cuda modes.

+## 🚀 How to use

+To use LLMinator, follow these simple steps:

+- Clone the LLMinator repository from GitHub.
+- Navigate to the directory containing the cloned repository.
+- Run the LLMinator tool using the command python llm.py.
+- Access the web interface by opening the provided URL in your browser.
+- Start interacting with the chatbot and experimenting with LLMs!

+## 🤝 Contributing

+We welcome contributions from the community to enhance LLMinator further.
+If you'd like to contribute, please follow these guidelines:

+- Fork the LLMinator repository on GitHub.
+- Create a new branch for your feature or bug fix.
+- Test your changes thoroughly.
+- Submit a pull request, providing a clear description of the changes you've made.

 Reach out to us: info@aesthisia.com